Find comfort and satisfaction in fluffy, soft, and light African Puff Puff! No yeast, no proofing, and no time-wasting puff puff!

 You can try it the classic way, just crispy and light Puff Puff on a plate.
 Serve it with smoothies, juices, and drinks for a filling meal.

 Moreover, you can put dips and sauces on the side.
-I suggest using melted chocolate, strawberry jam, peanut butter, cashew butter, almond butter, and more!
+I also suggest using melted chocolate, strawberry jam, peanut butter, cashew butter, almond butter, and more!

 These can make great meals for breakfast, snacks, or even desserts.
 African Puff Puff can also make an excellent side dish for savory dishes to balance the flavors.